About this page

 Providing care across north west London

-Our staff are increasingly working with other health and social care professionals in north west London to provide care.
-Staff involved in your care need to be able to see relevant information about you, so we are sharing information with health and social care organisations in north west London as required.
+Our staff are increasingly working with other health and social care professionals in North West London to provide care.
+Staff involved in your care need to be able to see relevant information about you, so we are sharing information with health and social care organisations in North West London as required.
 This information can include your NHS number, age, contact details, next of kin, medication and allergies, appointments, treatment and care, and test results such as blood tests, laboratory tests, and X-rays.
 This will ensure when you visit your GP practice, the hospital, or get support in your community or at home, your care professional will have the right information about you at the right time.

 For example, we are starting to share our Cerner electronic patient record system with Chelsea and Westminster Hospital NHS Foundation Trust, which includes Chelsea and Westminster Hospital and West Middlesex University Hospital.
 Let’s say you are treated at one of our hospitals and at West Middlesex.
-Your clinical teams will see information that has been collected about you at both trusts.
+Your clinical teams will see the information that has been collected about you at both trusts.
 Only staff involved in your direct care will look at your record.
 And they will have a more complete picture of your health when they make decisions about your care.

-We will share your information with health and social care organisations who are involved in looking after you, unless you ask us not to.
+We will share your information with health and social care organisations who are involved in looking after you unless you ask us not to.
 This is known as “implied consent”.
-If you would like to opt out of sharing your information with other health and social care organisations, or if you have any questions or concerns, please speak to your clinician or contact our Patient Advice and Liaison Service.
+If you would like to opt-out of sharing your information with other health and social care organisations, or if you have any questions or concerns, please speak to your clinician or contact our Patient Advice and Liaison Service.